The MexiCal Biennial presents: CALAFIA (el fin del paraiso) / Final Round

 “Know then, that due east of the Indies there is an island called California, very near to the locale called the Terrestrial Paradise.
 It was populated by Black Indigenous women, without men among them.
 They possessed strong and firm bodies of ardent courage and great strength.
 Their island was the strongest in all the world, with steep cliffs and rocky shores.
 Their arms were decorated with gold, as were the harnesses of the wild beasts they tamed and rode.”
 Garci Rodriguez de Montalvo, Las Sergas de Esplandián

 Thus began the creative narration for Mexicali Biennial’s 2 year project called CALAFIA: Manifesting the Terrestrial Paradise.
-Raul Baltazar and Victoria Delgadillo’s film collaboration for this exhibit with the title of Calafia was called dystopian in the press and at the University of Paris a student asked, “Is it ok to laugh while watching this film?”
+Raul Baltazar and Victoria Delgadillo’s film collaboration for this exhibit with the title of Califas was called dystopian in the press and at the University of Paris a student asked, “Is it ok to laugh while watching this film?”

 In the end, the Mexicali Biennial closed the 2 years of programming and exhibits with echos between Calexico, California and Mexicali, Baja California.
 There, among the historical exhibits of bones and time elapsed graphs at the Institute for Cultural Research Museum in Mexicali, was an installation of all the props and costumes used in the filming of Calafia.
 The Cultural Research Institute’s Director was elated.